peterhinch/micropython-touch/TOUCHPAD.md

 # Introduction

+This doc serves two purposes:
+1. Documenting specific touch drivers.
+2. Providing an explanation of the touch calibration process and general design information.

+For setup instructions please see [setup](./SETUP.md).

 Touch screens vary considerably in quality.
 Manufacturers such as Adafruit make good quality displays: a sustained touch at a fixed location produces readings with a high level of consistency.
 Further, they produce consistent results over